Papal Masses and Liturgies

 The Rite of Canonization, celebrated during Holy Mass, is the final and conclusive moment of a long and thorough process through which the Holy Father, through a solemn and infallible act, determines that a Blessed may be inscribed in the Roll of Saints, that is, the official list of those who are venerated as such in the Catholic Church and that his or her memory be celebrated by the universal Church.

 Historically, the Church has from the very beginning always honored the Apostles and Martyrs, “celebrating them with special veneration together with the Blessed Virgin Mary and the holy Angels, and has piously implored the help of their intercession” (John Paul II, Apostolic Constitution Divinus perfectionis Magister).
-Although originally only Apostles and Martyrs were venerated, the Church overtime extended the liturgical remembrance also to other persons who, though they did not die for the faith, bore witness to a heroic degree to the commitments of Baptism by spiritual and daily “martyrdom” (“witness”).
+Although originally only Apostles and Martyrs were venerated, the Church over time extended the liturgical remembrance also to other persons who, though they did not die for the faith, bore witness to a heroic degree to the commitments of Baptism by spiritual and daily “martyrdom” (“witness”).
 Thus entered into the veneration of God’s people, along with the Martyrs, other confessors of the faith: Pastors, Ascetics and Virgins who realized the original and constitutive idea of baptismal holiness as conformity to the virgin, poor and obedient Christ (cf. Introduction Litany of the Saints) and finally all others, whom the singular exercise of Christian virtues and divine charisms commend to the pious devotion and imitation of the faithful (cf. John Paul II, Apost.
 Const.
 Divinus perfectionis Magister).

 The solemn concluding act of canonization, takes place within the Eucharistic celebration, the sacrament in which God’s holy people are gathered in holy assembly to celebrate the Paschal Mystery of Christ, the “Thrice Holy.”
 The rite includes: